 Understanding atomic structure has numerous real-world applications across various fields:

 - Medicine: Radioactive isotopes are used in medical imaging and cancer treatment.
-For example, iodine-131 is used to treat thyroid cancer, and technetium-99m is used in bone scans.
+Take this: iodine-131 is used to treat thyroid cancer, and technetium-99m is used in bone scans.

 - Materials Science: The properties of materials are determined by their atomic structure and bonding.
 Understanding these principles allows scientists to design new materials with specific properties, such as high strength, conductivity, or corrosion resistance.